Praqma/kubernetes-ebook/chapter05.md

-Then, install necessary software on etcd nodes.
-Remember that the etcd version which comes with Fedora 24 is 2.2, whereas the latest version of etcd available on it's github page is 3.0.7 .
-So we download and install that one.
+Next, install the necessary software on etcd nodes.
+Remember that the etcd version which comes with Fedora 24 is 2.2, whereas the latest version of etcd available from its github page is 3.0.7.
+So, we'll download and install that one.

 Do the following steps on both nodes:
 ```